MDCore/mdcore.github.io/_posts/2018-11-02-on-remote-working-teams-I.md

 Working on a remote-supportive team is more challenging than working in a purely co-located team, but there are benefits to working in a remote-supportive way.
 I expect "remote-supportive" to be the default attitude of teams, and I expect teams to be remote-supportive whether people are work-from-home-today, fully-remote, or visiting another team.
 In a remote-supportive team, where you are physically located should have very little impact on your way of working.

-**Saying all this, I acknowledge how it's very difficult to start remote working without some experience of it, and nigh impossible to do without a supportive team.
+>Despite having high expectations on teams to behave in a remote-supportive way, I acknowledge how difficult it is to start remote working without some experience of it, and nigh impossible to do without a supportive team.
 Getting a team to that place will take time, practice and support.
-**

 Some explanations then: